-the quiet list - things to help you pause and think
+the quiet list #5 - a library of things to help you pause and think

 for my list lovers, a new and improved version